telerik/maui-docs/installation/vs-code-integration/scaffoldings.md

 1. From the UI form, select the desired page and set the available parameters.
 ![.NET MAUI Scaffolding dialog](images/scaffolding-vscode-options.png)

+As a result, the VS code extension does the following:
-1. The page will be added to the `Pages` folder of the application. if one does not exist, it will be created.
-Every page has a `ViewModel`, so the `ViewModel` is added to the `ViewModels` folder. if one does not exist, it will be created.
-The image shows the `Products` screen after adding to the project.
+* Adds the page to the `Pages` folder of the application.
+If the folder does not exist, it will be created.
+* Adds a `ViewModel` for the created page to the `ViewModels` folder.
+If the folder does not exist, it will be created.

+The next image shows the file structure created for the `Products` screen:
 ![.NET MAUI Scaffolding result](images/scaffolding-vscode-result.png)

 1. To display the screen in your application you need to specify the page namespace.